Rififi: Critical reception

 Upon its original release, film critic and future director François Truffaut praised the film, stating that "Out of the worst crime novel I ever read, Jules Dassin has made the best crime film I've ever seen" and "Everything in Le Rififi is intelligent: screenplay, dialogue, sets, music, choice of actors.
 Jean Servais, Robert Manuel, and Jules Dassin are perfect."
 French critic André Bazin said that Rififi brought the genre a "sincerity and humanity that break with the conventions of a crime film, and manage to touch our hearts".
 In the February 1956 issue of the French film magazine Cahiers du cinéma, the film was listed as number thirteen in the top twenty films of 1955.
 The film was well received by British critics who noted the film's violence on its initial release.
 The Daily Mirror referred to the film as "brilliant and brutal" while the Daily Herald made note that Rififi would "make American attempts at screen brutality look like a tea party in cathedral city".
 The American release of the film also received acclaim.
 Bosley Crowther of The New York Times referred to the film as "perhaps the keenest crime film that ever came from France, including "Pépé le Moko" and some of the best of Louis Jouvet and Jean Gabin."
 The National Board of Review nominated the film as the Best Foreign Film in 1956.

 Rififi was re-released for a limited run within America on 21 July 2000 in a new 35 mm print containing new, more explicit subtitles that were enhanced in collaboration with Dassin.
 The film was received very well by American critics on its re-release.
-The film ranking website Rotten Tomatoes reported that 93% of critics had given the film positive reviews, based upon a sample of 41.
+On the review aggregator website Rotten Tomatoes, 92% of 53 critics' reviews are positive.
+The website's consensus reads: "Rififi depicts the perfect heist in more ways than one, telling its story so effectively that it essentially provided the template for an entire genre to follow."
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the film has received an average score of 97, based on 13 reviews.